WSU Latino Student Gala raises money for scholarships

 The goal is to help support the mission and work of the Latino Center and further programs at Wright State.

-Throughout the evening of fun, the gala also awarded various community members that have supported the Latino community in the past few years, as well as presenting 13 students with scholarships.
+Throughout the evening of fun, the gala also awarded various community members who have supported the Latino community in the past few years, as well as presenting 13 students with scholarships.

 The gala paid tribute to their theme with a keynote speaker, who shared his journey and highlighted the importance of sticking to your journey no matter the obstacles.